Authentication

 Synchronize and automate the provisioning and deprovisioning process of your Devolutions Hub users and groups by configuring your Identity Provider with your hub using the SCIM (System for Cross-domain Identity Management) specification under your idP (Identity Provider) configurations.

-Single Sign-on must first be configured and enabled to set up the provisioning.
+Your domain(s) must be verified and Single Sign-on must first be configured and enabled to set up the provisioning.
+For the full provisioning setup instructions, visit Get started with SSO in Devolutions Hub Business.

 Administration – Authentication – Provisioning